itsspriyansh/GSoC24/SPECIFICATIONS.md

 - ADB wireless connection with pairing code is available only with android version 11 (API level 30) or higher.

+    > We don't need to support the devices below that, atleast through automation. *~comment from @garg3133*

 - There are stages when the terminal gets updated with new logs after a command is run (eg. `./emulator -avd nightwatch-android-11` shows new logs when we do something with the emulator).
 It will be difficult to show those logs when running the commands from the tool.

+    > we can push those logs into a separate file if the user asks for it by passing an appropriate flag, like `--log_dump <filename>`. *~comment from @garg3133*

 ## What are the possible solutions for solving these problems?